 Dr. Himal Shah, is a cardiac specialist and founder of Heart and Rhythm Solutions.
 Heart and Rhythm Solutions is a heart care center operating in the United States, in Arizona.
-Our clinics are spread all over Arizona in various locations such as Chandler AZ, Queen Creek AZ, Phoenix AZ, Tempe AZ and Gilbert AZ.
+With offices in Chandler and Queen Creek, our clinics provide easy access for patients all over Arizona.

 Heart and Rhythm’s team consists of various heart care specialists.
 One of primary heart specialists happens to be Dr. Himal Shah.
 Dr. Shah earned her medical degree from Shivaji University in India.
 She then went on to complete her clinical fellowship training in Cardiac Electrophysiology from Aurora Sinai Medical Center, University of Wisconsin, Milwaukee, Wisconsin.
 Later Dr. Shah got her training in Cardiology at the University of Missouri, Columbia, Missouri.
 Dr. Shah then completed her residency in Internal Medicine at Texas Tech University, El Paso, Texas.